video

 We can structure our written personal response in the following way.

-First of all, the poem.
+First of all, introduce the poem.

-Begin by providing some context about the poem, such as its title and poet.
+Begin by providing some context about the poem such as its title and poet.

 Then, summarise the content of the poem briefly.

-Next, a personal reflection.
+And next, a personal reflection.

 How did the poem make you feel?
 Describe its atmosphere.

-Here's an example from Izzy.
+Let's take a look at an example from Izzy.

 "'The Land of Blue' is a poem written by Laura Mucha.